Decentralization of Information

 The success of aviation SMS will continue to depend less on the historical hierarchy of top-down SMS, and more on the ability of every employee to make informed decisions based on relevant information.
 Those decisions can’t happen when upper management is burying information like a squirrel hoarding acorns in October.

-And when we are talking about information, we are talking about virtually (or ideally) almost all information, except items which require further investigation or are potentially “sensitive.”
+And when we are talking about information, we are talking about virtually (or ideally) almost all information, except items that require further investigation or are potentially “sensitive.”
 Moreover, such a step is a big one towards implementing an ICAO compliant SMS or becoming compliant with FAA's SMS requirements.

 Free Flowing Communication